Ron Yeats: Liverpool

-Liverpool were the 1963–64 Football League Champions.
-The next season, they won the 1964–65 FA Cup beating Leeds United 2–1 after extra time in the final at Wembley.
-This was the club's first ever win of that trophy.
+Liverpool were the 1963–64 Football League champions.
+The next season, they won the 1964–65 FA Cup beating Leeds United 2–1 after extra time in the final at Wembley Stadium.
+This was the club's first ever FA Cup trophy.
 However Liverpool lost in the European Cup semi-final to Inter Milan that season.
 The next season Yeats skippered Liverpool to the 1965–66 Football League title.
 In Europe Liverpool reached the 1966 UEFA Cup Winners' Cup Final at Hampden Park in Yeats native Scotland.
 However Liverpool lost out after extra time to Borussia Dortmund.

-In the 1966–67 European Cup second round, Yeats and co were given a torrid time by a Johan Cruyff inspired Ajax who won 5–1 in Amsterdam and 7–3 on aggregate.
+In the 1966–67 European Cup second round, Yeats and co were given a torrid time by a Johan Cruyff inspired Ajax, who won 5–1 in Amsterdam and 7–3 on aggregate.
 The success of Liverpool then dried up, and he was one of the high-profile victims of a massive cull of the older players which Shankly ruthlessly undertook in 1970 in an effort to rebuild the side for a new decade.
 After 454 games, Yeats left in 1971.
+He had played a record 417 games as captain for Liverpool, which was later surpassed by Steven Gerrard.

 Yeats won both his full caps for Scotland during the three seasons when the Liverpool team of the 1960s were at their peak.
-The first came on 3 October 1964 in a 3–2 defeat to Wales at Ninian Park Cardiff.
-His second was a year later in December 1965 in a world cup qualification decider away to Italy.
+The first came on 3 October 1964 in a 3–2 defeat to Wales at Ninian Park, Cardiff.
+His second was a year later in December 1965 in a World Cup qualification decider away to Italy.
 The Scots had beaten the Italians 1–0 at Hampden Park.
 However Jock Stein's side missing the absent Denis Law went out when losing 3–0 in Naples.

-Tranmere Rovers
+Later years and retirement

-Yeats served Tranmere Rovers for three years as player manager.
+Yeats served Tranmere Rovers for three years as player-manager.

-Stalybridge and Barrow

 Yeats had a short spell playing for Stalybridge Celtic.
 He then served Barrow as player manager.

-Career in America

-In 1976 at age 38, he joined the Los Angeles Skyhawks of the American Soccer League at the request of Skyhawk coach Ron Newman.
+In 1976 at age 38, Yeats joined the Los Angeles Skyhawks of the American Soccer League at the request of Skyhawk coach Ron Newman.
 In his only season there, he played sweeper and anchored the defence of the A.S.L. champion Skyhawks.

-In 1977, he became the player coach of the American Soccer League's Santa Barbara Condors expansion team.
+In 1977, Yeats became the player coach of the American Soccer League's Santa Barbara Condors expansion team.

-Formby and Rhyl

 Returning to Liverpool, he had a short spell at the start of the 1977–78 season playing for Formby before moving to Rhyl in November 1977.

-Liverpool (scouting)

 In 1986 Yeats returned to Anfield as the club's chief scout responsible for delegating duties to the club's talent spotters.
 He remained in that role until his retirement in May 2006.

+Death

+In January 2024, it was announced that Yeats was living with Alzheimer's disease.
+He died from complications of the disease on 6 September 2024, at the age of 86.